byu-magicc/roscopter/README.md

 ------ Getting Started ------

 Install the latest version of ROS on your computer.
-Next install catkin and create a catkin workspace.

 Make sure to install the following packages to your python environment.